TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 aws s3 sync s3://tiledb-vector-search/bigann10M/bigann10M_base ./bigann10M_base --recursive
 ```

-**Warning** The `db_uri` and `parts_uri` arrays are over 120GB each, meaning downloading the full set of arrays for this problem will consume a quarter of a TB of storage (and incur the corresponding egress chages).
+**Warning** The `db_uri` and `parts_uri` arrays for `bigann1B` are more than 120GB each, meaning downloading the full set of arrays for this problem will consume a quarter of a TB of storage (and incur the corresponding egress chages).
 It is recommended that you copy the 1B and 100M examples to local storage only if you know your machine has sufficient available storage.